filevich/slurm-chat/README.md

 ```

 * You cannot set `--array` greater than 50 (otherwise it'll return
-  `sbatch: error: QOSMaxSubmitJobPerUserLimit`)
+  `sbatch: error: QOSMaxSubmitJobPerUserLimit`, at least in my uni's cluster)
 * In `normal` QoS only 30 (sub)jobs will run in parallel.
 If you set `--array`
-  to 50, then it will run 30 processes, and then 20.
+  to 50, then it will first run 30 processes, and then 20.
 * If you run with `--array=1-50` and set sbatch bots to produce 10 msgs you will get:
     - First 30 parallel processes, and then 20 parallel procesess
     - 50 log files in total (one for each bot)